drincruz/go-markdown-to-html/markdown/2022/10/23/weekly-writing-prompts.markdown

 ### What was the general summary of the week?

 The week can often be a blur, but what are _my_ thoughts on how things went?
 Did I feel productive?
 Did I feel overwhelmed?
-Was it a roller coater of a week and a good mix of ups & downs?
+Was it a roller coaster of a week and a good mix of ups & downs?
 The point to this prompt is to just get a bird's eye view of the week and give it a rating.

 ### What went well?